 5D/1 Is there a time limit on when qualifications for nomination can be submitted?
 The state association bylaws require qualifications be submitted in writing at least 24 hours, or up to seven (7) days prior to the opening of the annual meeting, as determined by the delegates.
 The state can set a different timeframe of less than 24 hours but cannot go greater than seven days.
-A local association can require the submission of qualifications up to 48 hours prior to the opening of the annual meeting.
+There is no required time limit for the local associations.